 LAColleges.NET – Online and Distance Classes (District-Wide)

 Information on the college’s faculty and instructional personnel is available in the college’s catalog.
 Contact information for current faculty can be found in our faculty directory.
-For additional information, please contact LASC's Human Resources at 323-241-5283 or in person in the Annex of the Cox Building at 1600 West Imperial Highway.
+For additional information, please contact LASC's Human Resources at 323-241-5283 or visit Annex of the Cox Building on LASC's campus at 1600 West Imperial Highway.

 Disclosures related to programs preparing students for gainful employment [34 C.F.R. § 668.6(b)].

 For a comprehensive list of all programs (both certificates and degree programs), visit the LASC Programs Page

 Students can access each semester’s book list through the college store.
 Book information is listed as it becomes known through the submission of book orders from faculty.
 The book list is subject to substantial change prior to, and throughout, the course of a semester.

 Student Right-To-Know refers to the Student Right-To-Know and Campus Security Act of 1990 (P.L.
 101-542), which requires colleges and universities to participate in federal financial aid programs to disclose information about completion and transfer rates.
 The intent is to provide prospective students a statistic of comparable effectiveness that they can use to determine their college of choice.